First Hackathon

 We all have our firsts: our first time walking (even if we can’t remember it), our first day at school, or that first unfortunate realization that pineapples just don’t belong on pizza.
 My recent “first” was my first hackathon; an experience as exhilarating as it was unpredictable.

 As part of my undergrad, we have some activities that break the regular study flow, and this hackathon was one of them.
 I’d only seen hackathons in the news or on posters, so I wasn’t quite sure what to expect.
 The day began at dawn.
-We had to be up by 5 a.m. to catch an early bus, as weekends in Germany move at a noticeably slower pace than the workweek.
+We had to be up by 5 a.m. to catch an early bus, as weekends in Germany move noticeably slower than the workweek.
 After arriving, we were greeted with pretzels, a good start, I’d say and then headed to our first task.

 We kicked things off with a coding challenge, a series of questions with specific instructions and tests to pass.
 Though we could retake any question, I opted not to, curious to see how I’d fare on my first try.
 Finishing early, I joined a group playing board games, including my first-ever round of Uno.
 Maybe it was beginner’s luck, but I won my first game!
 Being surrounded by like-minded people, keyboards clicking, and everyone immersed in their code, it felt like I was exactly where I belonged.